Casablanca: Association football

 Casablanca is home to two popular football clubs: Wydad Casablanca and Raja Casablanca—which are rivals.
 Raja's symbol is an eagle and Wydad's symbol is a star and crescent, a symbol of Islam.
 These two popular clubs have produced some of Morocco's best players, such as: Salaheddine Bassir, Abdelmajid Dolmy, Baddou Zaki, Aziz Bouderbala, and Noureddine Naybet.
 Other football teams on top of these two major teams based in the city of Casablanca include Rachad Bernoussi, TAS de Casablanca, Majd Al Madina, and Racing Casablanca.

 Raja CA, founded in 1949, compete in Botola and play their home games at the Stade Mohammed V. The club is known for their supporters and is one of the most supported teams in Africa.
 Wydad AC, founded in 1937, also compete in Botola and play their home games at the Stade Mohammed V. Both have a strong reputation on continental competitions, having both won the CAF Champions League three times.

 Casablanca hosted eight African Champions League finals, all eight at the Stade Mohammed V. The Stade also hosted the 2018 CHAN Final (which Morocco won) and 1988 African Cup of Nations final.
+It could potentially host matches for the 2030 FIFA World Cup including the final.

 Tennis

 Casablanca hosts The Grand Prix Hassan II, a professional men's tennis tournament of the ATP tour.
-It first began in 1986, and is played on clay courts type at Complexe Al Amal.

-Notable winners of the Hassan II Grand-Prix are Thomas Muster in 1990, Hicham Arazi in 1997, Younes El Aynaoui in 2002, and Stanislas Wawrinka in 2010.

 Hosting

 Casablanca staged the 1961 Pan Arab Games, the 1983 Mediterranean Games, and games during the 1988 Africa Cup of Nations.
 Morocco was scheduled to host the 2015 African Nations Cup, but decided to decline due to Ebola fears.
-Morocco was expelled and the tournament was held in Equatorial Guinea.
+Morocco will host the 2025 Africa Cup of Nations.